fueled-io/dbt-fueled-web/README.md

 This dbt package:

-- Transforms and aggregates raw web event data collected from the [Snowplow JavaScript tracker][tracker-docs] into a set of derived tables: page views, sessions and users, plus an optional set of consent tables.
+- Transforms and aggregates raw web event data collected from the Fueled's Shopify and BigCommerce javascript event tracker into a set of derived tables: page views, sessions and users.
 - Derives a mapping between user identifiers, allowing for 'session stitching' and the development of a single customer view.
 - Processes **all web events incrementally**.
 It is not just constrained to page view events - any custom events you are tracking will also be incrementally processed.
 - Is designed in a modular manner, allowing you to easily integrate your own custom dbt models into the incremental framework provided by the package.